notmish/Mi3/README.md

 # Mi3
-My minimal Archlinux i3 dotfiles for me to recover my bare system anytime later
+My minimal Archlinux i3 dotfiles for me to recover my bare system anytime later.

+This setup is mine. should have some unnecessary pkg like cava, catmatrix etc. Even my graphics drivers of amd and intel.
+So delete them if you dont need. normally it dosent matter.

 Should work on any distro as long as all the packages in [pkglist.txt](./pkglist.txt) and [aur-pkglist.txt](./aur-pkglist.txt) are installed properly